 A short drive from Vagar airport are two of the most dramatic views in the archipelago: the island of Tindhólmur, a rock that juts out of the ocean like a jagged shard of glass, and Gásadalur waterfall where icy water gushes from a sea cliff.

 Saksun is one of the prettiest spots on Streymoy, the largest island.
 It’s a small settlement beside a steep-sided inlet, while over on Esturoy to the east, winding roads take you up into the mountainous north and up to the highest peak, Slættaratindur (882m).
 Not far from here, you can see two rock stacks, known as Risin og Kellingin (the giant and the witch) and the picturesque village of Gjógv, named after a gorge.

 Visiting one of the smaller islands, such as the remarkable Stóra Dímun, is as remote as it gets.
-This 2-sq-km inaccessible island is inhabited by eight people who live in a farmhouse perched on a plateau surrounded by vertical sea cliffs.
+This 2-sq-km inaccessible island is inhabited by seven people who live in a farmhouse perched on a plateau surrounded by vertical sea cliffs.
 The only access is via a helicopter service that delivers supplies three times a week.
 Tourists can come here on boat trips or stay on the island for a few days in summer, when the schoolhouse doubles as a self-catering apartment.

 What outdoor activities can I do?

 It’s possible to do almost any outdoor activity here, from horseriding, trail-running and climbing to sea kayaking, sailing and fly-fishing for wild salmon.